 After about half a mile, the mine car comes to a stop more than 150 feet underground in the heart of the mine.

-Even with your hardhat, but careful exiting the vehicle as the ceiling is quite low here.
+Even with your hardhat, be careful exiting the vehicle as the ceiling is quite low here.
 This is a common theme throughout the mine.
-Fortunately, at every stop we made, I was able to either find a spot where I could stand within an issue or there was a bench I could sit on.
+Fortunately, at every stop we made, I was able to either find a spot where I could stand without an issue or there was a bench I could sit on.
 (For reference, I’m 6’2″, so if you’re taller than me, you might have a bit of an issue.
 On the other hand, if you’re under six feet tall, you should be fine for the most part.)

 There are a handful of stops on the walking tour of the mine, and at each stop, visitors are shown a different era of mining and how coal was removed from the ground.
 I thought this was an excellent way of showing mining history, and it really gave me an appreciation for how the technology changed and made the work of the miners safer and easier.